RiceCX/Vendicated/README.md

 ### Linux!

 My daily driver is Arch Linux with [i3](https://i3wm.org/) as my window manager, [st](https://st.suckless.org/) as my terminal and [neovim](https://neovim.io/) as my text editor

-I'm lazy so I end up writing a shit ton of bash and python scripts to do tedious tasks.

 I'm a true Wine Laptop Gamer!!!!
 (God please save me from the 2GB debug files i have to analyse)